This chapter is taken from book A Primer on Scientific Programming with Python by H. P. Langtangen, 4th edition, Springer, 2014.

 $HOME/python/project1/temp

-but the intermediate folders python
+but the intermediate folders python and project1 do not exist.

-This requires each new folder to be made separately by os.mkdir
+This requires each new folder to be made separately by os.mkdir,

-or you can make all folders at once with os.makedirs
+or you can make all folders at once with os.makedirs:

 foldername = os.path.join(os.environ['HOME'], 'python',